 How Long to Bake Salmon?

-Cooking time will vary according to the thickness of your salmon, oven temperature, and oven used.
+Cooking time will vary according to the thickness of your salmon, oven temperature, and the type of oven used.

 In general, however, salmon will need to bake for 4-6 minutes per 1/2 inch of thickness when placed in a 400-degree oven.
 Most fillets are approximately 1-inch thick, so you’ll want to cook them for 8-12 minutes (adding approximately 4-6 minutes per additional 1/2-inch thickness).